KasparEtter/ef1p/pages/internet/internet.md

 the request contains this data in its body, whereas the body of the response could be empty, for example, when your browser is being redirected to a different page.
-We have encountered the concept of [header and payload](#packet-switching) several times already and HTTP follows the same logic.
+We have encountered the concept of [header and payload](#packet-switching) several times already, and HTTP follows the same logic.
 Let's look at a slightly modified example from [Wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Example_session):